Excepticon/excepticon-docs/articles/getting-started/azure-functions.md

 }
 ```

-The Exception ApiKey will attempt to be retrieved from one of the registered .NET Core [configuration providers](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-3.1).
+The Exception API Key will attempt to be retrieved from one of the registered .NET Core [configuration providers](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-3.1).

-You project's `ApiKey` can be obtained from the Project Settings page for your project of the Excepticon web app.
+You project's API Key can be obtained from the Project Settings page for your project of the Excepticon web app.

-The `ApiKey` can also be stored and retrieved from an environment variable, and app setting on the Azure app service, Azure key vault, or any other registered configuration provider, as long as it is nested in an `Excepticon` subsection.
+The API Key can also be stored and retrieved from an environment variable, and app setting on the Azure app service, Azure key vault, or any other registered configuration provider, as long as it is nested in an `Excepticon` subsection.